You will be offered a number of screening tests during your pregnancy.

-A screening test can find out if your baby is at high or low risk of having a health problem.
+A screening test can find out if your baby is at high or low chance of having a health problem.

-If your screening result is high risk, you will be offered a diagnostic test.
+If your screening result is high chance, you will be offered a diagnostic test.

 Screening tests are not perfect.
-Some people will be told that their baby is at high risk of having a problem when in fact they are unaffected.
-Also, a few people will be told that their baby is at low risk when in fact they do have a problem.
+Some people will be told that their baby has a high chance of having a problem when in fact they are unaffected.
+Also, a few people will be told that their baby has a low chance when in fact they do have a problem.

 Before you make any decisions on which antenatal screening tests to accept, it is important that you and your partner think about the implications.
 You may find yourselves going through unnecessary worry.
 In the worst case, you may find you are asked to make a decision about whether or not to continue your pregnancy.

 A diagnostic test can tell you for sure if your baby has a problem, but these tests do not detect all chromosome and genetic problems.